 Travel SMART!
 Book BTS One Day Pass if you are planning to use BTS often

-It is also possible to purchase a Rabbit card or long term pass for Bangkok BTS, but it’s usually not worth it if you are visiting Bangkok only as a tourist for a short stay.
+It is also possible to purchase a Rabbit card or long term pass for Bangkok BTS.
 Rabbit card and long term passes can be bought at any BTS Station Ticket Office.
+Rabbit card can also be booked online and picked up at the airport.
+It's even cheaper this way!
+Rabbit card can be booked here: [SALE] BTS Skytrain Rabbit Card.

 Using Bangkok BTS Ticket